TissueMAPS/TissueMAPS/docs/user_guide.rst

         data = http_get(url, api_uri, token, varargin);
     end

-.. _rest-api-tmclient:
+.. _python-client:

-TmClient package
+Python client
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^

 The :mod:`tmclient` package is a *REST API* wrapper that provides users the possibility to interact with the *TissueMAPS* server in a programmatic way.
-It abstracts the *REST API* implementation and exposes high-level objects and methods that don't require any knowledge of *RESTful* programming.
+It abstracts the *REST* implementation and exposes objects and methods that don't require any knowledge of *RESTful* programming.

-.. _rest-api-tmclient-api:
+.. _python-client-api:

 Active programming interface
 ++++++++++++++++++++++++++++

-The :class:`TmClient <tmclient.api.TmClient>` class implements methods for data upload and download.
-This is demonstrated below for the Python package, but applies similarle to the Matlab and R packages.
+The :class:`TmClient <tmclient.api.TmClient>` class implements high-level methods for accessing resources without having to provide the actual resource indentifiers.

 First, a *TmClient* object must be instantiated by providing the server address and login credentials: